 Are You Experienced?

 You’ve made big claims in your professional profile; now’s the time to back them up with more detail in your work experience section.
 The traditional way to approach writing about your professional experience is by talking about your past roles in chronological order; however, you could order by relevance.
-If knowing a specific skill set is essential for the job, then it probably makes sense to place the most relevant role at the beginning.
+If knowing a specific skill set is essential for the job, then it makes sense to place the most relevant role at the beginning.
 Think of the job description as a question to be interpreted; you must analyse the best way to answer if you want to be considered – this includes how and where you place information.

 If you feel your CV lacks workplace experience, now’s the time to consider some pro bono work.
-There are plenty of channels through which you can find relevant work experience; so, refine your search down to include only roles that will maximise your professional value.
+There are plenty of channels through which you can find relevant work experience; so, refine your search down to include only roles that maximise your professional value.
 There are fewer benefits to volunteering in a role that has no relevance to your chosen career.
 Once you’ve gained this experience, start shaping the work to fit in with the role-specific skills outlined in the job description.

 Jobs that have little professional relevance in your chosen career can still be useful for your CV.
 Employability skills are great indicators of professional attitude.
 Take the opportunity to highlight as many employability skills as you can in the roles that are less technically specific.

-The golden rule for CV length is one-side of A4.
+Put yourself in the recruiter’s position; would you want to read multiple pages for an entry-level role?
+It’s just not worth their time.
+So the golden rule for CV length is one-side of A4.
 Clear, concise information helps recruiters make quick decisions, and they’re sure to look favourably on those who use their words wisely.
 Remember, every word should connect back to the role you’re applying for.
 If those words don’t somehow connect you to the job, why are they there?

 It’s always a good idea to get as many fresh pairs of eyes on your CV as possible.
 Send it to as many friends and members of your family as possible before submitting.
 And good luck!